 There can be no doubt about the critical role contracts can play in any employer-employee relationship, in terms of each party’s course of conduct now or in the future.
 A solidly drafted employment contract has the potential to provide a real sense of confidence and clarity to each side of the agreement, as all essential terms and conditions of the relationship will be given precise definitions.
-Included issues may encompass things such as pay rate, retirement options, benefits, stock options, severance, termination notice and the like.
+Issues regarding breach of an employment contract may encompass things such as pay rate, retirement options, benefits, stock options, severance, termination notice and the like.

 A contract of this sort may also touch on issues relating to confidential information and acts beyond the scope of the employment itself.
 For instance, in order to attract and keep key employees and subject-mater experts, many employers have begun incorporating non-competition and non-disclosure terms into their contracts.
 Though it is true that an employer will use its contract to protect itself against harm, it is also required by law that employee rights receive essential protections too, including the fundamental right to generate income.